-Data from NSW Government Major Projects website October 2020, AEMO generation database July 2020 Figure 4.5 Large scale generation capacity by NSW region (MW): operational, under construction and planned
+Figure 4.5 Large scale generation capacity by NSW region (MW): operational, under construction and planned

 Over the next 15 years, much of the coal generation will be replaced by new generation concentrated in the three REZs in the Central West (up to 5,500 MW of new capacity), New England (6,600 MW) and South West regions (4,000 MW).
 Plans for the Hunter-Central Coast and Illawarra REZs added in the EII Act 2020 (section 23) are forming around large battery storage and hydrogen production.
 The Hunter Valley has seen some big new announcements.
-For example Origin Energy announced a 700 MW battery plan for Eraring power station site, and there are some preliminary proposals for a large solar farm in the old Kurri Kurri smelter location and another 1,200 MW battery nearby.80 Federal seed funding for one of the national 'hydrogen clusters' has been allocated for a group of Hunter industry and education partners.81 These plans aim to utilise the legacy of existing strong grid and freed up transmission capacity when the coal power stations progressively close, as well as make use of the existing expertise in energy generation in the region.
+For example Origin Energy announced a 700 MW battery plan for Eraring power station site, and there are some preliminary proposals for a large solar farm in the https://energy.nsw.gov.au/sites/default/files/2020-12/REZ%20Map_SW_20201203.pdf>.